refinedev/refine/documentation/docs/customFormValidation.md

 ### Example

 Now let's prepare a rule that checks that the title of posts is unique.
-We have an endpoint like the one below.
+We have an endpoint like the below.
 We will do the uniqueness check here.

 ```json title="https://refine-fake-rest.pankod.com/posts-unique-check?title=Example"
 {